-New CCISD Connect parent/guardian accounts have been created for guardians with a valid email address on file.
+New CCISD Connect parent/guardian accounts have been created for parents/guardians with a valid email address on file.
 Guardians were sent an email explaining that they have a new account and describing the steps that must be followed to claim that account.
-Guardians who did not receive an email to activate their new account or do not have an email address on file, should contact the student’s campus to update their information and to generate an activation email.
+Parents/Guardians who did not receive an email to activate their new account or do not have an email address on file, should contact the student’s campus to update their information and to generate an activation email.
 If you feel like you should have received an email, please check your spam folder.
-Parents/guardians may contact school staff in the front office with questions related to login accounts.
+Parents/Guardians may contact campus staff in the front office with questions related to parent/guardian login accounts.

-The Guardian Account gives parents and guardians access to the Home Access Center as well as the eSchoolPLUS Family App and Programs of Choice systems (for applying to Gifted and Talented, Collegiate, Branch, Metro-E, Metro-Prep, and ECDC).
+The Parent/Guardian Account gives parents/guardians access to the Home Access Center as well as the eSchoolPLUS Family App and Programs of Choice systems (for applying to Gifted and Talented, Collegiate, Branch, Metro-E, Metro-Prep, and ECDC).

-Parents login to the Home Access Center to see Grades, Attendance, and more.
+Parents/Guardians login to the Home Access Center to see Grades, Attendance, and more.
 A link to the Home Access Center is available on each campus website.
-The Home Access Center also allows parents and guardians the ability to update registration information.
+The Home Access Center also allows parents/guardaians the ability to update registration information for their student(s).

 Login to Home Access Center

 Corpus Christi ISD is proud to add the eSchoolPLUS Family App to its list of tools to better communicate student success.
 The app will allow guardians to view attendance, class work, class calendar events, grades and transportation information.
 Guardians can also send an email to a teacher by tapping the teacher’s name.
 Find the app in the App Store and Google Play.
 Just search eSchoolPLUS Family App.

 Find out more about CCISD Connect and the eSchoolPLUS Family App (Flyer)